JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

   P_t = -phi.alt_1 P_(t-1) + omega_1 T_t + beta_1 G_t + epsilon_t
 $<eq:3_6_ar1_x1_1>

+with column vector notation design matrix

+$
+  X = [P_(t-1), T_t, G_t]
+$<eq:3_6_design_matrix>

+while it is pointed out that for the actual programmatic construction of the design matrix, for the lagged series there is a shift (of the highest order from $p, e_1, e_2$) applied because we cannot pad the series for OLS estimation.

-With the OLS estimated parameters $hat(Theta) = [-hat(phi.alt_1) \, hat(omega_1) \, hat(beta_1)]^T = [-0.4127 \, 2.3352 \, -0.0836]^T$ we get a RMSE of $0.353$, which is a significant improvement to before, just by adding an AR component to the model.
+Having the OLS estimated parameters $hat(Theta) = [-hat(phi.alt_1) \, hat(omega_1) \, hat(beta_1)]^T = [-0.4127 \, 2.3352 \, -0.0836]^T$ we get a RMSE of $0.353$, which is a significant improvement to before, just by adding an AR component to the model.
 Since the ACF and CCF only confirmed, what we could already observe in the residual plots themselves, we omit them this time:

 #figure(
-  image("output/3_6_ar1_x1_1_ols_os.png"),
+  image("output/3_6_ar1_x1_1_ols.png"),
-  caption: [AR(1)-X(1,1) model and residual analysis with OLS estimates and its one-step predictions] ) <fig:3_6_ar1_x1_1_ols_os>
+  caption: [AR(1)-X(1,1) model and residual analysis, one-step predictions] ) <fig:3_6_ar1_x1_1_ols_os>

-We granted a burn-in period of 4 observations to the one-step estimates for a fairer comparison.
-From @fig:3_6_ar1_x1_1_ols_os we can conclude that alas both one-step and full OLS predictions produce significantly smaller residuals, the distribution of the residuals fails in the same ways as before.
-There is still a a visible seasonality to the magnitude of prediction errors.
+From @fig:3_6_ar1_x1_1_ols_os we can conclude that alas the predictions produce significantly smaller residuals, the distribution of the residuals fails in the same ways as before.
+There is still a visible seasonality to the magnitude of prediction errors.
 This can already be seen in the bare plot of the time-series: The steep drops and consecutive ascends are not captured correctly.
 While indeed a better model already, still a systematic error.

+Nevertheless, we again conducted a Box-Ljung-Test, which resulted in a $0.01$ level significance from lag $k≥3$ onwards.
+So apparently there is statistical evidence to support the hypothesis that the residuals are independent.

 === AR(2)-X(2,2) Model<sec:3_7_ar2_x1_1>